mauroservienti/milestone.github.io/_posts/mattox-endpoints.md

 At runtime, the [Mattox.NServiceBus.AmazonSQS](https://github.com/mauroservienti/Mattox.NServiceBus.AmazonSQS) endpoint will look for configuration settings through the provided [`IConfiguration` object instance](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration).

-For example, we can express the endpoint configuration using a json file similar to the  following:
+For example, we can express the endpoint configuration using a JSON file similar to the  following:

 ```json
 {